Overview

 Please visit the clinic and a member of the team can help you book a future appointment.
 This will be helpful if you have routine tests or for when you want an early appointment because you need to fast (when you stop eating or drinking before a procedure, test or treatment).
 Please visit the clinic and a member of the team can help.

-Booking for others (including children under 16)
+Booking for others (not children under 16)

 Family members, friends and carers can book blood test appointments by creating their own online account and adding you to it.